-The relationship between extreme weather events and animal agriculture reveals the intersectional reality of climate and justice issues.Together we can end factory farming.
+The relationship between extreme weather events and animal agriculture reveals the intersectional reality of climate and justice issues.We're growing the movement to end factory farming.
 Sign up for our newsletter to stay up to date on the latest news and to learn more about how to stay involved!

 In 2016, Hurricane Matthew hit Haiti and the southeastern United States.
 The hurricane resulted in widespread damage and deadly flooding.
 In North Carolina, the impact of Hurricane Matthew was intensified by the presence of factory farms.